Investigating the Histogram Loss in Regression: Bias Simulation

 We used simulation to approximate the bias as a function of $\sigma$ and padding.
 We did this by generating simulated data, transforming it to a discretized truncated Gaussian distribution, and comparing the mean of this distribution to the original value.
 We first attempted to isolate the discretization bias by computing the total bias and using large padding, since the truncation bias vanishes as the support for the distribution grows to $(-\infty, \infty)$.
 By generating $10^5$ equally spaced data points in the range $[0, 1]$ divided into $k=100$ bins of equal width and varying $\sigma$ we can plot the discretization bias as a function of $\sigma_w$, defined as $\sigma/(1/k)$, and the relative position within a bin.
 We used padding of $\psi = 100$.
 Define $\psi_\sigma$ as $\psi/\sigma$.
 The bin width is then adjusted as in the following equation:

 Figure \ref{fig:bias_simulation} (left) displays the results.
 We define $\delta$ as the difference between the sample and the center of the bin and the offset as $\frac{\delta}{w}$.
 The X-axis ($\sigma_w$) has been log-transformed.
 As expected by the symmetry of the Gaussian distribution, we have zero bias for the center of the bin.
 The relationship with the bin offset converges to linear as $\sigma_w \to 0$, which corresponds to convergence towards HL-Onebin.
 The error also decreases to zero as $\sigma_w \to \infty$.
 Taking the mean absolute bias over all samples, we obtain Figure \ref{fig:bias_simulation} (middle).
-Due to the log scale of the Y-axis, the approximate parabolic decrease in error is actually a squared-exponential decay.
-The graph reaches a minimum at around $\sigma_w \approx 1.35$ before increasing slowly, as the bias is dominated by 64-bit floating point precision error.
+The bias reaches a minimum at around $\sigma_w \approx 1.35$, where it becomes dominated by 64-bit floating point precision error.

 We can also observe the total error for different values of $\psi_\sigma$ in Figure \ref{fig:bias_simulation} (right).
 Fixing $\sigma_w = 2$, the discretization error is negligible.
 Again, we see squared-exponential decay as the padding increases until $\psi_\sigma = 8.5$, after which the bias is dominated by floating point precision error.
 Overall, for $\sigma_w > 0.8$ and $\psi_\sigma > 6$, we have bias less than $10^{-7}$ which is negligible when using 32-bit floating point numbers.
 Empirically, the effect of these parameters on model learning has a greater impact on performance, but these graphs can be used to approximate the bias after scaling by the bin width.